freifunk/common.api.freifunk.net/README.md

 ## Contribute

-Most of the scripts are written in PHP and Python, and could be run from a terminal.
+Most of the scripts are written in PHP and Python, and could be executed in a terminal.
 Feel free to clone the repo, make changes and send us Pull Requests.

+## Requirements

+* `directory.json` (collector/collectCommunities.py)
+* `ffSummarizedDir.json` (ics-collector/ics-collector.php)
+* Software version :
+  * PHP : >= 5.4
+  * Python : >= 3.4